CSP Hoster Program explained

 Who can become a CSP Hoster?

-Yes and no. QMTH is no longer a requirement to host Windows 11 and Microsoft 365 Apps.
-And that is the only value of QMTH.
+The CSP Hoster program made QMTH redundant.
+It is no longer a requirement to host Windows 11 and Microsoft 365 Apps, and that is its only value.

 Is the CSP Hoster program replacing SPLA?